 Whereas with regard to a Community trademark, an opposition may be filed by a holder of earlier rights, the Austrian trademark foresees opposition proceedings following the registration.
 After the opposition period respectively along with it, cancellation proceedings are possible, also for reasons other than earlier rights, e.g. for no genuine use of the trademark in the last five years, if the trademark has been registered for more than those five years.

-The Austrian trademark is regulated in the Austrian Trademark Protection Law (MSchG) and the Community trademark in the Community Trademark Regulation.
+The Austrian trademark is regulated in the Austrian Trademark Protection Law (MSchG) and the Community trademark in the EU Trademark Regulation.

 In case of breach, the holder of rights may demand, in particular, the cessation of the infringing use, the removal thereof, reasonable compensation or in the case of negligence, damages, each including financial statements, publication of the judgement and information about the origin and distribution channel.
 The cessation, but also the preserving of evidence (“house search under civil law”) or the ability to pay (“freezing of assets”) can be enforced through a preliminary injunction.
 An intentional trademark infringement is also a criminal offence.